 Step 5

-Tips for Making Pumpkin Pie that’s Gluten Free and Dairy Free
+Tips for Making Pumpkin Pie that's Gluten-Free and Dairy Free

-If you’ve tried this Paleo Pumpkin Pie or any other recipe on Suburban Simplicity, then don’t forget to rate the recipe and let me know how it went in the comments below, I love hearing from you!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more delicious food, fun crafts + DIYs and what I’m up to on a daily basis!
+If you’ve tried this Paleo Pumpkin Pie or any other recipe on Suburban Simplicity, then don’t forget to rate the recipe and let me know how it went in the comments below; I love hearing from you!

-Paleo Pumpkin Pie Recipe (grain free)
+Paleo Pumpkin Pie Recipe (grain-free)

 Ingredients